aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

 ## Traffic routing using AWS App Mesh

 Both `backend-v1` and `backend-v2` are exposed in App Mesh as a single **virtual service** `backend.howto-alb.hosted.local` which is registered as a backend to the `frontend` virtual node.
-A **virtual router** is responsible for routing traffic to the **virtual service**.
-This router can be configured with weights that determine what % of the traffic should be split between `backend-v1` and `backend-v2`.
-For this example the weights are split equally (50/50).

-The frontend and backend services are simple Flask applications bundled in the `feapp` and `colorapp` directories respectively. `backend-v1` returns the response 'BLUE 🔵' and `backend-v2` returns 'GREEN 🟢'.
-You can change the route weights on the AWS console and see the difference in the responses.
+This virtual service is provided by a **virtual router** that splits the traffic between the two backend virtual nodes based on configurable weights (for this example, the weights are split equally - 50/50).
+The frontend and backend services are simple Flask applications bundled in the `feapp` and `colorapp` directories respectively.
+When queried by `frontend`, `backend-v1` returns the response 'BLUE 🔵' and `backend-v2` returns 'GREEN 🟢'.

 <p align="center">
   <img width="550" height="600" src="assets/app-arch.jpg">